mohdkhallaf/mohdkhallaf/README.md

 - ## Data Analyst
 - 👋 Hi
 - 👀 I’m interested in working as a Data Analyst.
-- 🥸 I have a "Data Analysis Certificate" from Udacity and a "Google Data analysis Certificate"
+- 🥸 I have a "Data Analysis Certificate" from Udacity and a "Google Data Analysis Certificate"
 - 🌱 I’m currently learning IBM Analysis Certificate, Google Advanced Data Analysis Certificate
 - 💞️ I’m looking to collaborate on Data Analysis and what about it
 - 📫 How to reach me --->